MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Introduction

 In this work, we propose a Multiscale Neural Operator (MNO) to tackle typical CFD tasks on irregular domains.
 The motivation stems from the observation that physical quantities in flow fields exhibit strong multiscale effects: large-scale global trends, localized interactions near object surfaces, and fine-grained pointwise variations.
-Our goal is to develop a general framework that can faithfully represent objects in three-dimensional (3D) flow fields and accurately predict critical physical quantities such as pressure and velocity.
+Our goal is to develop a general framework that can faithfully represent objects in 3D flow fields and accurately predict critical physical quantities such as pressure and velocity.

-At the core of MNO is a sequence of three-scale blocks, each combining three complementary, parallel modules: (1) a \textbf{Global Dimension-Shrinkage Attention} module, which projects $N$ points into a compact set of $M$ modes to capture long-range dependencies; (2) a \textbf{Local Graph Attention} module, which encodes $k$-nearest-neighbor interactions to model mid-scale neighborhood dynamics; and (3) a \textbf{Micro Point-wise Attention} module, which evolves each point’s features independently to retain high-frequency variations.
+At the core of MNO is a sequence of three-scale blocks, each combining three complementary, parallel modules: (1) a \textbf{Global Dimension-Shrinkage Attention} module, which projects $N$ points into a compact set of $M$ modes to capture long-range dependencies; (2) a \textbf{Local Graph Attention} module, which adopts a globally shared graph structure together with differential attention to encode $k$-nearest-neighbor interactions, thereby modeling mid-scale neighborhood dynamics; and (3) a \textbf{Micro Point-wise Attention} module, which evolves each point’s features independently to retain high-frequency variations.
 The outputs of these modules are fused after each block, enabling MNO to integrate receptive fields across scales and capture a broad spectrum of physical phenomena.
 Built directly on 3D point clouds, this design avoids mesh constraints and provides a unified framework for extracting global, local, and fine-grained flow representations.

-We validate MNO across multiple benchmarks, spanning both steady-state and unsteady flow tasks with point resolutions ranging from 15K to 300K.
-Compared to state-of-the-art methods, MNO reduces prediction errors by 5\% to 40\%, demonstrating consistent improvements in accuracy and robustness on challenging 3D CFD problems.
+We validate MNO across multiple benchmarks, including wind-tunnel, magnetohydrodynamics, and parachute simulations, covering both steady and unsteady flow regimes with point resolutions ranging from 15K to 300K.
+Compared to state-of-the-art (SOTA) methods, MNO reduces prediction errors by 5\% to 50\%, demonstrating consistent improvements in accuracy and robustness on challenging 3D CFD problems. {Notably, when modeling complex turbulent spatiotemporal fields, for example Magnetohydrodynamics (MHD), the proposed model leads to accuracy improvements of up to 50\%.}

-In summary, the main contributions of this paper are as follows: \begin{itemize}
+In summary, the main contributions are as follows: \begin{itemize}

-\item We \textbf{propose a Multiscale Neural Operator (MNO)} for CFD on unstructured point clouds.
-Unlike prior multiscale methods restricted to regular grids, MNO directly processes 3D point data, removing mesh constraints and enabling flexible modeling of complex geometries and dynamic domains.

-\item We \textbf{introduce an explicit multiscale decomposition} with three complementary modules: global dimension-reduction attention for long-range dependencies, local graph attention for neighborhood interactions, and micro point-wise attention for fine-grained details, ensuring balanced representation across scales.